For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 Getting everything done to sell art is complex, especially for artists who work alone.
 Here are a few tips for artists who want to be realistic about what they can accomplish while still enjoying the business of art:

-• Prioritize the most effective marketing strategies: Instead of trying to do everything at once, focus on the marketing strategies that have been most effective for you in the past.
+- Focus on the best marketing strategies: Rather than trying to do everything at once, focus on the marketing strategies that have worked best for you.
 These actions could be social media marketing, attending art shows, or networking with potential buyers.
-You can maximize your impact by focusing your efforts without spreading yourself too thin.
-One goal well done is superior to a bunch of half-baked and unfinished projects.
+By focusing your efforts without overstretching yourself, you can maximize your impact.
+One well-done goal is superior to a collection of half-baked and unfinished projects.

-• Set realistic goals.
-It’s essential to set challenging but achievable goals, which could be as simple as setting an intent to sell a certain number of pieces in a given period or to grow your social media following by a certain percentage.
+- Set realistic goals.
+It’s essential to set challenging yet achievable goals, which can be as simple as setting an intention to sell a certain number of pieces within a given period or to grow your social media following by a specific percentage.
 Setting realistic goals allows you to avoid feeling overwhelmed and maintain your motivation.

-• Remember why you started: It’s easy to get bogged down in the details of running an art business, but it’s important to remember why you started in the first place.
+- Remember why you ststarted:’s easy to get bogged down in the details of running an art business, but it’s important to remember why you started in the first place.
 You likely began creating art because you loved the process and the result.
-By focusing on the joy of making art and sharing it with others, you can stay motivated even when the business side of things gets challenging.
+By focusing on the joy of making art and sharing it with others, you can remain motivated even when the business side of things becomes challenging.

-You can build a successful art business while still being passionate about making art if you are honest about what you can do and focus on the parts of the business that you enjoy.
+You can build a successful art business while remaining passionate about creating art if you are honest about your capabilities and focus on the aspects of the company that you enjoy.

 You can spend hours preparing and creating your work and $$$ purchasing the supplies, but when people have a choice between buying your work and feeding themselves, it’s not hard to figure out which choice will win out.